Skip to content

 Professional biography

-I am an Economic and Social Research Council (ESRC) funded Doctoral Researcher based in the School of Health, Wellbeing and Social Care, working towards a PhD via the Grand Union Doctoral Training Partnership (a Brunel, Oxford, and the Open University collaboration).
-I have also held posts as a Research Associate in the School of Psychology and Counselling at the Open University, and as a Research Assistant with the Behavioural Insights Team.
+I am an Economic and Social Research Council (ESRC) funded Doctoral Researcher based in the School of Health, Wellbeing and Social Care and Research Assistant in the School of Psychology and Counselling at the Open University.

 Research interests

-My research focuses on perinatal mental health including anxiety, depression, and subclinical psychological distress, and is heavily influenced by my work with experts by experience.
-I thrive on collaboration, whether that is with other researchers, community stakeholders, or experts by experience, and I aim to coproduce accessible research with members of the population under investigation.
+My research explores the emotional wellbeing of families during vulnerable transitions (e.g., pregnancy, postpartum, and cancer diagnosis), focusing on the social and cognitive mechanisms underlying anxiety, depression, subclinical psychological distress.
+I thrive on collaboration, whether that is with other researchers, community stakeholders, or experts by experience, and aim to coproduce accessible research with members of the population in focus.

-My doctoral research includes a cross-sectional online survey, systematic review, and longitudinal mixed-methods online survey which should produce a comprehensive picture of postpartum anxiety risk factors and triggers.
-The project is guided by NHS and third sector stakeholders and people with lived experience of postpartum anxiety who contribute to the research design, recruitment, analysis, and dissemination.
-It aims to inform preventative and supportive intervention programmes seeking to reduce the prevalence, severity, and long-term implications of postnatal anxiety.
+My doctoral research includes a cross-sectional online survey, systematic review, and longitudinal mixed-methods online survey which should produce a comprehensive picture of postpartum anxiety risk factors and triggers, with particular emphasis on modifiable social and cognitive factors.
+The project is guided by input from NHS and third sector stakeholders and people with lived experience of postpartum anxiety.
+These stakeholders contribute to the research design, recruitment, analysis, and dissemination to ensure outputs are applicable in a real-world context.
+It aims to inform preventative and supportive interventions to reduce the prevalence, severity, and long-term implications of postnatal anxiety.

 Beyond my doctoral research, I have co-authored quantitative and qualitative research investigating maternal mental health and wellbeing during the COVID-19 pandemic, and a review of the relationship between repetitive negative thinking and anxiety and depression during the perinatal period.